 The Orient Bambino is the Best Automatic Watch You Can Buy for Under $250

-The Bambino is popular on watch blogs and watch forums.
+The Bambino is a popular on watch blogs and forums.
 In discussions about the best mechanical movement watches you can buy on a budget, it doesn’t take long for the venerable Bambino to be suggested.
 Earlier this year I decided to get one for myself and see what this Orient is all about.

 I bought this one – a version 2 Bambino, model FER24008B0 – and took delivery early January.
 Since then I’ve worn it to the office, taken it out on the town, and put it through its paces.
 I also checked its accuracy using Toolwatch.io (which is a great site, by the way) and dug around to learn more about the in-house Caliber 48743 automatic movement.

 The Bambino comes in three flavors, referred to as version one, two, and three.
 All three use the same movement, and have similar but distinct looks.
 Of the three, the V2 variety is definitely my favorite.

 Orient has done a good job with the rose gold case, hands, and markers.
 It looks classically reserved, and I like that Orient has kept the case diameter at 40mm.